 13. PedalPGH at Southside Riverfront Park: Aug.
 28

 Cycling and charity converge when Pennsylvania’s largest bike ride rolls again.
 Whether you’re hopping on two wheels for the first time ever, or are a cycling champ, PedalPGH has a route for you.
 Pairing biking with city pride, the event offers four fantastic routes showcasing Pittsburgh’s neighborhoods, topography and landmarks.
 The 10-mile course spanning protected bike lanes is great for families and newbies, the 25-mile distance challenges average riders and the 40 mile-trek traverses most sections of the city.
 Feeling brave?
 Experienced cyclists will go this distance during the 62-mile metric century ride.
 Riders get a water bottle, digital guide and snacks at lively rest stops.
 Quench your thirst and mark your achievements with free brews, food trucks and bike giveaways at the finish line festival.
 Buy tickets.

-For more things to do, check out our weekly event guides.
 For live music, read 19 best concerts in Pittsburgh this August, from Thundercat to Matmos.
-For family events see 10 best August events for fun-loving kids in Pittsburgh.
+For family events check out 10 best August events for fun-loving kids in Pittsburgh.